bfg-s/admin-documentation/Writerside/topics/Period-statistics.md

 # Period statistics

-Is a separate component of the deligator class `\App\Admin\Delegates\StatisticPeriod`.
+Is a separate component of the deligator class `\Admin\Delegates\StatisticPeriod`.
 To create an informative component for displaying statistical data based on the `created_at` field using the `StatisticPeriod` component, you can follow this example:
 ```php
 use App\Admin\Delegates\StatisticPeriod;